pikvm/kvmd-auth-server/README.md

         secret: 12345  # KVM ID
     ````

-    The `admin` user will be checked through local KVM auth in case the auth server is unavailable. any other users will only be logged in through the server.
+    The `admin` user will be checked through local KVM auth.
+Any other users will only be logged in through the auth server.

 -----
 # License